 Fire damage is expensive no matter where it rears its ugly head.
 Manufacturing plants and fulfillment centers are no exception.

-The most common cause of fire on a belt is due to the friction generated from a pulley on a stalled or slipping conveyor belt.
+The most common cause of fire on a belt is the friction generated from a pulley on a stalled or slipping conveyor belt.
 Seized idlers and bearings also generate enough heat on the back of a moving belt to ignite fires.
-A second cause of fires started with conveyor belts is due to mis-tracking.
+The second cause of fires started with conveyor belts is due to mistracking.
 Friction from the belt rubbing on the conveyor can be enough to ignite.
-Manufacturing facilities with combustible materials that build up in on their conveyor beds such as cardboard, oils, chemicals, and dust are highly susceptible to spontaneous combustion from the heat generated in these conditions.
+Manufacturing facilities with combustible materials that build up on their conveyor beds such as cardboard, oils, chemicals, and dust are highly susceptible to spontaneous combustion from the heat generated in these conditions.

 Unfortunately, environments that leave manufacturing plants vulnerable to fire damage are common and sometimes impossible to avoid.
 Sparks has developed a wide range of fire-retardant or FR conveyor belts that adhere to ASTM D-378 standards to lower your risk.
 When properly tested, these belts self-extinguish in less than one minute and the incandescence cannot last more than an average of three minutes.

 Where would we recommend using fire retardant belts?

 - Mining operations

 - Fiberglass manufacturing

 - Conveyors with exposure to highly combustible chemicals

 - High-speed conveyors